Interest Rate Model

 - Providing stable returns

 - Promoting even-play among lenders and borrowers.

 - The interest rate truly reflects the supply and demand of the underlying asset.

-The interest rate model depends on reserves utilisation factor and is designed to be in 3 parts:
+The interest rate model depends on reserves utilization factor and is designed to be in 3 parts:

-- 1.Optimal utilisation: This is the ideal point for the utilisation to be in.
-The curve is designed vary linearly from a base borrow APR[at 0to a max Ideal APRat optimal utilisation.
+- 1.Optimal utilization: This is the ideal point for the utilization to be in.
+The curve is designed to vary linearly from a base borrow APR[at 0to a max Ideal APRat optimal utilization.

-- 2.Higher Utilisation: When the utilisation exceeds, the APR is designed to increase rapidly to punish borrowing.
+- 2.Higher Utilization: When the utilization exceeds, the APR is designed to increase rapidly to punish borrowing.
 This is done to ensure there is always enough un-used supply to cater for withdrawals.